Q. Are you able to legally perform a wedding ceremony?

 A. No. Once the ceremony is finished and the Marriage License is signed, I leave the venue and leave the celebrating to the two of you, your family and friends.

-Q. Do you offer other services such as Renewal of Vows and Justice of the Peace?
+Q. Do you offer Vow Renewal Vows and Justice of the Peace services?

 A. Yes.
-You'll find our additional services on the "Other Services" page.
+You'll find details on these and other additional services on the "Other Services" page.

 Q. What do we have to do to get a marriage license?